If you were asked to paint one moment in the history of Canada, what would it be?

 Students in Vulcan, Alberta, were asked to do just that, and their final creation — a chronological collage — will leave a lasting legacy for generations to see.

-One hundred and fifty students, from kindergarten to grade twelve, were assigned to paint one year in Canada’s history.
-They each had to learn about their year, select one event they felt was important, and depict it in paint on a postcard-sized canvas.
-The final project was put together and exhibited for the county to see.
+One hundred and fifty students, from kindergarten to grade twelve, were assigned to paint one year in Canada’s history as part of a Canada 150 project.
+Each student had to learn about their year, select one event they felt was important, and depict it in paint on a postcard-sized canvas.
+The final project was put together and exhibited for residents of Vulcan County to see.

 “The project was a way to share our learning experiences,” said Carmen Pelletier, the project’s organizer and videographer.
 “It was a way for the kids to not only research history but to be a part in making history.”